MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Don't use virtual network service endpoints when there are data exfiltration concerns, unless you use NVA filtering.

-- We don't recommended that you implement forced tunneling to enable communication from Azure to Azure resources.
+- We don't recommend that you implement forced tunneling to enable communication from Azure to Azure resources.

 ## Plan for inbound and outbound internet connectivity